ankidroid/Anki-Android-Backend/docs/TESTING.md

 ## Optional Python venv

-If you don't want to `pip install protobuf` globally, you can symlink the python bin from a venv into `python` at the top of the project folder:
+If you don't want to `pip install protobuf stringcase` globally, you can do so in a venv, and then symlink the python bin from the venv into `python` at the top of the project folder:

 ```
 $ ln -sf /path/to/venv/bin/python python